 Say goodbye to your sit-ups and say hello to an effective abdominal exercise.
 Leg raises stimulates your abs and obliques from the moment you hang to the execution of the movement itself.
 Don’t be surprised if you suddenly see a 6 pack when you lift your shirt.
 Hang on a bar with a straight body line and slight pelvic tilt forward to engage the core.
 Lift your legs through your hips and reach the top of the bar with your toes.
 End by slowly bring down your legs to the starting position.
 Repeat and benefit.

 Declines are a variation of push-up that primarily works the deltoids and upper chest.
 Supporting muscles still include triceps, the rest of the chest and back muscles.
 The exercise feels also very different from a regular push-up so expect this to be challenging.
 Place your arms on ground slightly shoulder width apart in front of your shoulders.
 Extend your legs together on an elevated surface.
 The higher your feet, the harder the exercise.
 Maintain a strong and straight body line with protracted scapula as the starting position.
 Lower yourself to the ground while leaving a gap between your chest and the floor.
 Scapula are now retracted.
 Push away from the ground be engaging more your chest back to your starting position.
 Repeat and benefit.

 Don’t sacrifice form for the sake of finishing the workout.

 Did you notice the tips on adjusting each exercise to an easier variation or progression?
 It’s better to tweak your exercise rather than letting your body compensate with bad form.
 Bad form hinders your progress and adds nasty chances of injuries.
 Yikes!

 Adjust your workout just for you.

 Nothing too easy and boring that you don’t gain anything.
 Nothing too difficult that you also don’t gain anything but risk of agonizing injuries.
 Listen to your body.
-Adjust accordingly and follow Calisthenics Academy.
+Adjust accordingly and follow The Movement Athlete.